Circumpolar Rock Garden

 and never had the slightest problem.
 The only thing to keep in

-mind is that they are slow to get settled in.
+mind is that they are slow to get settled in, and they are late

 Athyrium X 'Ghost' (Athyrium niponicum var.